SimuladorDeFarm/PulmonaryCancerDataProcessor/README.md

 #### Witout consol

-Downloead the repository and doble-clik on `install_windows_script.sh`
+Download the repository and doble-clik on `install_windows_script.sh`

 #### Consol